uzairafridi00/react-learning/context/README.md

 ## Notes
 We use createContext & useContext to avoid props drilling inside child components.

-Always wrap your code to use Context
+Always wrap your code to use Context.

 ` <AppContext.Provider value={{userName, setUserName}}>
       <div>